nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ![Ui](images/HelpSuccess.png)

 Should you want to take a look at the User Guide in the repository, you can click on the "help" menu.
-Then, you can click on "copy url" and paste it in your browser
+Then, you can click on "copy url" and paste it in your browser.

 help url visual.
 ![Ui](images/helpUrl.png)